 Like flax, chia contains soluble fibre which is great at making you feel full, so helping in a weight loss program by reducing appetite as well as being great for the digestive system and helping to regulate the bowels.

 High in protein, selenium, magnesium, linoeic fatty acids and vitamin E, sunflower seeds can help reduce inflammation by reducing C-reactive protein levels.

-The magnesium and other compounds in sunflower seeds work to lower blood pressure and are believed to be helpful in managing blood sugar levels in type 2 diabetes (further testing needed).
+The magnesium and other compounds in sunflower seeds work to lower blood pressure and are believed to be helpful in managing blopud sugar levels in type 2 diabetes (further testing needed).

 Watch out for the salt level in sunflower seeds, especially if you’re on a low sodium diet.
 It’s best to buy natural, unsalted seeds.
 It isn’t recommendable to eat too many sunflower seeds at once.

 Pumpkin seeds contain healthy fats, magnesium, iron, zinc, vitamin B2 and folate.
-They are packed with antioxidants which are very effective in reducing inflammation.
+They’re packed with antioxidants which are very effective in reducing inflammation.
 The lignans in pumpkin seeds can be used in treating and preventing various cancers.

 Like flax and chia, pumpkin seeds promote heart health and reduce cholesterol and high blood pressure.
 They are also beneficial for helping you to get to sleep if eating before bedtime.

-If you like this recipe don’t forget to share and like!
-I don’t have a sweet tooth, but these have me addicted!
+I don’t normally have a sweet tooth, but these have me addicted!